Guide summary

 | ASUS Vivobook 16 M1605 | Best budget Windows laptop | Large 16-inch screen, decent Ryzen configurations, good keyboard/touchpad experience, and upgradeable memory on many configs. | The 1080p screen can be dim, and the USB-C port may not support display output. |

-| ASUS Zenbook A14 UX3407 | Best premium-feeling budget deal | When verified in tier, it offers a much nicer OLED display, excellent battery life, and a lighter chassis than most budget laptops. | ARM-based compatibility must be checked before purchase. |
+| ASUS Zenbook A14 UX3407 | Best premium-feeling budget deal | When a typical deal lines up, it offers a much nicer OLED display, excellent battery life, and a lighter chassis than most budget laptops. | ARM-based compatibility must be checked before purchase. |

 | Lenovo Chromebook Duet 5 | Best budget 2-in-1 Chromebook | Great for couch, class, and travel use if most work is browser-based. | The detachable keyboard is not ideal for long writing sessions. |